dbuentello/poketext/README.md

-##pokr
+﻿##PokéTEXT
 ======

-OCR for the TwitchPlaysPokemon stream.
+An OCR script for the TwitchPlaysPokemon stream.

 ##Installation:
 ####Mac